prathimacode-hub/Dev-Mint/.github/ISSUE_TEMPLATE/bug-report.md

   - type: textarea #reproduce
     attributes:
       label: How can we reproduce this bug?
-      description: Are there any specific steps you had to take in order to trigger the bug, and what is the expected behaviour we should expect?
+      description: Are there any specific steps you had to take in order to trigger the bug, and what is the expected behavior we should expect?
       placeholder: Kindly elaborate.
     validations:
       required: true